indykite/terraform-provider-indykite/docs/resources/external_data_resolver.md

 ### Required

-- `headers` (Block Set, Min: 1) Headers to be sent with the request, including authorization if needed (see [below for nested schema](#nestedblock--headers))
 - `location` (String) identifier of Location, where to create resource
-- `method` (String) HTTP method to be used for the request
+- `method` (String) HTTP method to be used for the request.
+Valid values are: GET, POST, PUT, PATCH.
 - `name` (String) Unique client assigned immutable identifier.
 Can not be updated without creating a new resource.
-- `request_type` (String) Request type specify format of request body payload and how to set Content-Type header
+- `request_type` (String) Request type specify format of request body payload and how to set Content-Type header.
+Currently only `json` is supported
 - `response_selector` (String) Selector to extract data from response.
 Should be in requested format based on Response Type.
 - `response_type` (String) Response Type specify expected Content-Type header of response.
-If mismatch with real response, it will fail
+If mismatch with real response, it will fail.
+Currently only `json` is supported
 - `url` (String) Full URL to endpoint that will be called

 ### Optional

 - `description` (String) Your own description of resource.
 Must be less than or equal to 256 UTF-8 bytes.
 - `display_name` (String) The display name for the instance.
 Can be updated without creating a new resource.
+- `headers` (Block Set) Headers to be sent with the request, including authorization if needed (see [below for nested schema](#nestedblock--headers))
 - `request_payload` (String) Request payload to be sent to the endpoint.
 It should be in proper format based on request type
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))